OpenWaterFoundation/owf-learn-software-dev/mkdocs-project/docs/dev-env-tools/test.md

-# Software development Environment Tools / Testing Framework
+# Development Environment Tools / Test Framework

 Automated testing is very important to ensure software functionality and quality.
 The basic approach for software testing is to run tests and compare current output with expected results.